mboss10/1percent-better-everyday/learnings/20240717 - Excel PMT() function.md

 # Using the PMT Function in Excel

 The PMT function in Excel is a powerful financial tool used to calculate the periodic payment for a loan or investment based on constant payments and a constant interest rate.
-This guide will explain how to use the PMT function effectively in your Excel spreadsheets.
+This guide will explain how to use the PMT function effectively in our Excel spreadsheets.

 ## Syntax